 My Origami sculptures have been installed at art shows and events around the world.
 I have also worked with brands like Dell, Lexus, Audi, Hermes, MTV, Lacoste and many others for their Online/ Print/ TV advertising campaigns and visual merchandising.

-Teaching Origami is an enjoyable activity.
-I have shared this art in schools, colleges, Engineering/ Management institutes, corporate offices, hospitals and institutions for challenged children.
+Teaching Origami is an enjoyable and fulfilling activity.
+I have shared this art in schools, colleges, design, engineering & management institutes, corporate offices, hospitals, and institutions for challenged children.

-Within these pages you will be able to see my portfolio of Origami renditions, original models and diagrams for a few favorite models.
+I hope you enjoy my musings, renditions, original sculptures and diagrams for a few favorite Origami designs.